about Tax Reform’s effect on Pass-Through Entities.

 - The second part of the formula: 25% of W-2 salaries plus 2.5%of unadjusted basis that is equal to $6,250

-Internal Revenue Service (IRS) is expected to clarify what will be the rule in case of like-kind exchanges or involuntary conversions.
+We expect The Internal Revenue Service (IRS) to clarify the rule in case of like-kind exchanges or involuntary conversions.

 Tax collector punishes a taxpayer that did not pay